readyready15728/misc/stardew-valley-notes.md

 * Have an excess supply of fertilizer on hand.
 * You can leave your horse anywhere and it will return.
 * Special Fishing-related foods can enhance Fishing skill past max level.
-* Shift+Right Click on chests splits a stack in between the chest and inventory.
+* Shift+Right Click on Chests splits a stack in between the Chest and inventory.
 * Ripe produce can continue to be watered and may turn into "large" variants.
 * Kegs can produce a wide variety of products.